Monday, March 6, 2023

 As with any medical procedure, it is possible that complications can arise.
 Among the risk factors and contraindications of dental crown procedures, we can list the following:

-1. Illnesses where the use of anesthesia is contraindicated: These may include severe heart disease, recent strokes and allergic reactions to anesthesia.
+1. Contraindication of anaesthesia: Illnesses where the use of anaesthesia is contraindicated.
+These may include severe heart disease, recent strokes and allergic reactions to anaesthesia.

 2. The use of crowns is not indicated in cases where the problem can be solved with a filling.

-3. There is a risk that during the preparation phase, the tooth’s surface can become too thin or be perforated by an instrument.
+3. Insufficient tooth material: There is a risk that during the preparation phase, the tooth’s surface can become too thin or be perforated by an instrument.

-4. During the preparation procedure, nerve damage can occur, if this should happen, it will be necessary to perform a root canal.
+4. Nerve damage: During the preparation procedure, nerve damage can occur, if this should happen, it will be necessary to perform a root canal.

 5. Bite misalignment, although in most cases dental crowns can correct TMJ (temporomandibular joint), if the crown is incorrectly placed, it can exacerbate the problem in some patients.
 Once the dental crown is in place, your dentist should check the fit taking into account the surrounding teeth as well as the whole bite.